telerik/fiddler-jam-docs/portal/portal-logs.md

 ### Log Main Menu

+- **Submitted by**&mdash;Contains the username of the log creator and timestamp from the log creation.

 - **Copy URL**&mdash;Share a submitted log through the **Copy URL** button.

 - **Edit Log Details**&mdash;Modify the **Title**, **Description** and the **Subbmitted by** fields of a Jam log.